Ich steh mit einem Fuß im Grabe, BWV 156

 Ich steh mit einem Fuß im Grabe (I stand with one foot in the grave), BWV 156, (Note: "BWV" is Bach-Werke-Verzeichnis, a thematic catalogue of Bach's works.) is a church cantata by Johann Sebastian Bach.
 He composed it in Leipzig for the third Sunday after Epiphany and first performed it in 1727 or 1729.
 The cantata is well known for its opening sinfonia for orchestra and oboe solo.

 History and text

 BWV 156 was Bach's fourth and last cantata for the Third Sunday after Epiphany.
 The prescribed readings for the Sunday were taken from the Epistle to the Romans, rules for life, and from the Gospel of Matthew, the healing of a leper.
 The librettist was Picander.
 He incorporated two chorale tunes: "Machs mit mir, Gott, nach deiner Güt" by Johann Hermann Schein (1628) and "Herr, wie du willt, so schicks mit mir" by Kaspar Bienemann (1582).

-The sinfonia was likely derived from an earlier oboe concerto and was later adapted as part of Bach's Harpsichord Concerto in F minor.
+The sinfonia was likely derived from an earlier oboe concerto and was later adapted as part of Bach's Harpsichord Concerto in F minor, BWV 1056.

 The earliest possible date for the first performance is 26 January 1727.
 23 January 1729 is another possibility.